 The best budget gaming mouse is the NZXT Lift.
 A fantastic shape, low weight, simple but functional button layout, excellent sensor performance, and smart styling add up to making a truly excellent all-round gaming mouse.
 It also looks great in both its black and white color variants, with its RGB lighting shining out from the mouse’s bottom edge.
 It may not be the absolute cheapest mouse going but it’s still excellent value.
 Find out more in our full NZXT Lift review.

-The best wireless gaming mouse is the Logitech G Pro X Superlight.
+The best wireless mouse for gaming is the Logitech G Pro X Superlight.

 Logitech G Pro X Superlight specs: